aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project-controller-ideas/index.md

 * 3d printed a bottom piece for the controller to protect the wiring -> not the best solution but works for now.
 Arduino and breadboard are still separate from the controller.
 Miro made the 3d model for the bottom cover with my instructions

 ![](physcomp_process-web_041224-5.jpg)

+### The final piece (shown in 5.12.2024)

+**Possible improvements for the controller:**

+* Covering the copper with a fully 3d printed cover?
+* Smaller copper tape piece for the buttons -> I made them too big so now they also react to touch when touching the cover next to them
+* Smaller arduino/raspberry pi and somehow making the resistor wiring more tight perhaps without the breadboard?
+* Rethinking the aesthetics of the cover and the shape -> more organic texture and material.
+Could the shape be circular?
+To me the shape and material feeling is too "clinical" and fine

+**Comments about the p5.js and code:**

+* Instead of altering the angle of the spirals controlling the number of  "points" so that the spiral builds itself while following the spiral path with finger -> would possibly provide more satisfying experience for the user :D
+* More advanced spirals paths etc -> will continue with this to figure out the logic and math!